 - Torch Fuel (use ONLY fuel made specifically for outdoor torches to be safe. i.e. Tiki brand)

-Screw in the 3/8”-16 Rod on the mounted plate until it stops.
+Screw in the 3/8”-16 Rod on the mounting plate until it stops.

-Thread the two Hex Nuts on to the Rod and tighten one all the way down at the point where the Rod meets the Top Connector Plate.
+Thread the two Hex Nuts onto the Rod and tighten one down at the point where the Rod meets the Top Connector Plate.
 Leave the other Hex Nut at the front end so it can be used to secure the Split Ring Hanger.

 Thread on the Split Ring Hanger just enough so that the Rod is flush with the inside of the ring.
 Turn the 2nd Hex Nut counter-clockwise to snug it up against the Split Ring Hanger.

 Carefully and tightly wrap the 1/2-inch end of the Coupling with your Teflon Tape.
 Wrap it nice and clean for an even surface.
 Build up the tape until it fits well in the opening of the bottle and you are sure that it will not fall inside.

 Insert the Wick in the Coupling until it sticks out about 1/4-inch or less.
 The Tiki brand replacement wicks are about 3/8-inch in diameter so they fit well.

 Wicks can be made from old t-shirts by cutting them into strips and braiding them.

 It is unnecessary to have an excessively long wick.
 A plentiful supply of oil and a thick wick are the key factors in achieving a prolonged burn time.
 When using thin wicks, braiding three pieces together can extend their lifespan.
 Additionally, fanning the wick and using a longer one can result in a brighter light, however, this will also use up your oil and wick at a faster rate.